Overview of the DESI Legacy Imaging Surveys: Data Reduction and Calibrations

 \subsection{Photometric Calibration}

-The role of the CPs in photometric calibration is to provide a spatially uniform gain upon which later absolute calibrations can focus on the CCDs as a whole.
+The role of the CPs in photometric calibration is to remove any spatial variation in the photometric response of each CCD (i.e., to ``flatten’’ each CCD) and to then estimate the conversion factor from analog digital units recorded by each CCD to photoelectrons.
 The CPs also provide the data quality masks and weight maps which are used for in the subsequent source detection and photometric calibration steps.

 The Legacy Surveys are designed so that each part of the footprint is observed in photometric conditions at least once, and most of the footprint is observed in photometric conditions two or more times.
 Efforts to observe at the lowest possible airmasses and avoid the Moon drive an observing plan that features a rich set of overlaps between observations on different nights.
 Comparison of observations of the same stars on different nights and at different airmasses then enables determination of the system throughput and the transparency of the atmosphere for each photometric night of the survey.
 This procedure is the basis of the photometric calibration of the SDSS \citep{padmanabhan2008}, as well as subsequent surveys like PS1 \citep{schlafly2012} and DES \citep{burke2018}.
 Observations on non-photometric nights will be calibrated by matching directly to overlapping observations taken on photometric nights.